skcript/RedBook/Perks/Holidays.md

 If a holiday falls on a weekend, an appropriate date will be fixed to observe the holiday in adjascent days for your travel.

+**P.S.** This is in development and will be updated within the next few days.